Guides/Mice·beginner·7 min read

 Omron D2FC (China-made)

-The most-used mainstream switch for over a decade.
-Crisp medium-weight click.
-Rated 20M or 50M, often develops double-clicks earlier than the rating suggests due to contact oxidation.
+The most common switch for over a decade.
+A crisp, medium-weight click.
+Often starts double-clicking sooner than its rating suggests.
 Found in many older Logitech, Razer, and Glorious mice.

 Omron D2F (Japan-made)